MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 - [Tailor the Azure landing zone architecture to meet requirements](/azure/cloud-adoption-framework/ready/landing-zone/tailoring-alz)

-**Identify management group.** Management groups help you organize and govern subscriptions and workload deployments.
+**Identify the right management group.** Management groups help you organize and govern subscriptions and workload deployments.
 Locate or create a management group that enforces the policies needed for the classification and need of each workload.

 **Build flexible automation.** Your automation should be flexible enough (1) to deploy one workload to multiple subscriptions and (2) adapt to subscription service limits.

 - *One workload to many subscriptions:* Some workloads need to span several subscriptions.
 For example, multi-tenant architectures that use isolated storage accounts per tenant often use dozens of subscriptions.

-- *Subscription service limits:* An enterprise with several thousand subscriptions should have automation that can deploy to old subscription or co-locate workloads in a subscription to avoid the limits.
+- *Subscription service limits:* An enterprise with several thousand subscriptions should have automation that can deploy to an old subscription or co-locate workloads in a subscription to avoid the limits.
 For more information, see [Azure landing zones FAQ](../../enterprise-scale/faq.md#should-we-create-a-new-azure-subscription-every-time-or-should-we-reuse-azure-subscriptions).

     You can request quote increases manually using the Azure portal after provisioning.
 It's easier if you automate this process by using the available APIs.
 However, the quota request can fail, so you should run a script to handle any errors.
 For more information, see [Microsoft.Capacity](/rest/api/reserved-vm-instances/quotaapi), [Microsoft.Quota](/rest/api/quota/), and [Microsoft.Support](/rest/api/support/quota-payload)